GULibrarySandbox/intro-data-wrangle/content/4-lesson.md

 - Select `All column > Edit rows > Remove all matching rows`.
 - These two variables are now displayed in red and missing counts.
 Click reset.
 - How many records are now available?
 (27528)
-- Close the facet.{% endcapture %} {% include card.md header="Activity - Amending data through Facets" text=text %}
+- Close the facet.{% endcapture %} {% include card.md header="Activity - amending data through Facets" text=text %}

 You can also edit values using the facets feature.
 {% capture text %}